[September 30th 2010]

 After this experience Paul Kruger, the President of the Transvaal, was suspicious of Britain's intentions for the future, and bought modern armaments from Germany.

-In 1897 the British Goverment appointed Alfred Milner as Governor of Cape Colony and High Commisioner for South Africa.
+In 1897 the British Goverment appointed Alfred Milner as Governor of Cape Colony and High Commissioner for South Africa.
 He was convinced that Britain needed to assert her imperial supremacy over the Boer Republics.

-He conducted discussions with Kruger, in which he demanded political rights for the uitlanders, in terms which Ktuger was unable to accept.
+He conducted discussions with Kruger, in which he demanded political rights for the uitlanders, in terms which Kruger was unable to accept.
 Milner's aim—and that of Joseph Chamberlain, the British Colonial Secretary—was to force the Boers into war, after which the British would be able to make their own terms.